-My work with PBS FRONTLINE, Al Jazeera, and BuzzFeed Investigations has taken me to Egypt, Pakistan, Afghanistan, and other conflict zones, and earned the Daniel Pearl Award for Outstanding Reporting on South Asia; the Deadline Club Award for Independent Digital Reporting; a Livingston Award nomination in International Reporting; shared an Emmy nomination in New Approaches to Documentary Film; the Online News Association award for “General Excellence in Online Journalism” (small); and the Gannett Foundation Award for Innovative Investigative Journalism.
+My work with PBS FRONTLINE, the New York Times Magazine, and other outlets has taken me to Iraq, Egypt, Pakistan, Afghanistan, and other conflict zones, and earned the National Magazine Award for Reporting, the Overseas Press Club Award for Best Magazine Reporting, the Daniel Pearl Award for Outstanding Reporting on South Asia; the Deadline Club Award for Independent Digital Reporting; the Hillman Prize for Magazine Journalism, a Livingston Award nomination in International Reporting; shared an Emmy nomination in New Approaches to Documentary Film; the Online News Association award for “General Excellence in Online Journalism” (small); and the Gannett Foundation Award for Innovative Investigative Journalism.

 Here's a sampling of my investigations and major projects.